Flutter Update Timeline - What's new

 Various research firms, including data.ai and public testimonials, show that Flutter is used by a wide range of customers in various industries.

-For example, while Flutter isn't designed for heavy 3D action games, many of those games now use it in their user interfaces, such as mobile versions of popular games (like PUBG) with millions of players.
+For example, while Flutter is not designed for heavy 3D action games, many of those games now use it in their user interfaces, such as mobile versions of popular games (like PUBG) with millions of players.

 A software development toolkit (SDK) is a set of tools and applications suppliers provide to developers.
 Developers use SDKs to create applications for specific platforms, software, or programming languages.